-For the 19-20 year period of record, the dates of the 7DAM stream temperatures have been between June 30 and August 26, but most commonly between late July and early August (Figure 4) which are times of long day lengths, high air temperatures, and decreasing flows (and consequently decreasing surface area).
+For the 20-21 year period of record, the dates of the 7DAM stream temperatures have been between June 30 and August 26, but most commonly between late July and early August (Figure 4) which are times of long day lengths, high air temperatures, and decreasing flows (and consequently decreasing surface area).
 It's interesting to look at how the combination of these three characteristics: day length, air temperature, and flow and the annual variability in the temperatures and flow interrelate to determine the maximum stream temperatures, the date it occurs, and other patterns related to summer stream temperatures.
 Currently, there is a large bell curve in Figure 4 around July 21- August 6 in the center, indicating a high concentration of 7DAM stream temperatures occurring during that time period.
+All of the 2019 sites had 7DAM stream temperatures that occurred between August 2-4, which is within that time period.
 The graph shows possibly two bells around July 8-18 and August 9-18 and an increase from June 30 - July 1 as well.
 With more years of data, we will learn if a typical bell curve be established or if another pattern will emerge.

 Some years, air temperatures (either high daily temperatures or high nighttime temperatures) in a certain week have been the dominant factor affecting the timing of 7DAM stream temperatures for the season, resulting in the high temperatures for all five reference sites to be within a few days (Figure 4).
-In 2018, the 7DAM stream temperatures occurred on July 27 or 28 for all 5 sites, during the three-day period of air temperatures equal to or exceeding 100°F. This was also the case in such years as 2009 when, as previously mentioned, all five reference sites had the highest air temperatures on July 28 or 29 (Dammann, 2009) and in 2006 when there were record breaking high minimum temperatures in late July (Taylor and Hale, 2006 and Dammann and Smith, 2006).
+That is the case in 2019.
+This was also the case in such years as 2009 when, as previously mentioned, all five reference sites had the highest air temperatures on July 28 or 29 (Dammann, 2009) and in 2006 when there were record breaking high minimum temperatures in late July (Taylor and Hale, 2006 and Dammann and Smith, 2006).
 In contrast, some years, such as 2014 had no defining hot period that drove the maximum stream temperatures resulting in 7DAM stream temperatures to be spread throughout several weeks (Figure 4).